Community Connection

 A New Model to Build Healthy Families

 Venice Family Clinic is a leading community health center in Los Angeles committed to addressing the physical and social factors that can hinder good health.
 Over 30 years ago the Clinic became a pioneer in children’s health when, as a health care provider, it began offering an early childhood development program.
-The Clinic has since established a model of care that integrates a network of primary health care sites with Early Head Start centers serving people from the Santa Monica Mountains to the South Bay.
-The services are designed for both children and their caregivers, and are intended to build robust families and healthy adults.
+The Clinic has since established a model of care that integrates a network of primary health care sites with Early Head Start centers serving people from the Santa Monica Mountains through the South Bay.
+The services are designed for both children and their caregivers and are intended to build robust families and healthy adults.

 Integrating Early Childhood Development and Health Care